What are the aims of this leaflet?

 Oral antibiotic treatment

-Antibiotics need to be taken for at least two months, and are usually continued until there is no further improvement.
-Typical courses last three to six months.
-Some should not be taken at the same time as food or can make your skin more sensitive to the sun, so read the instructions carefully.
+Antibiotics need to be taken for at least 12 weeks and are usually continued until there is no further improvement.
+A course of antibiotics is usually given for 3 to 6 months.
+They should not normally be continued for more than 6 months due to concerns about antibiotic resistance.
+Some antibiotics should not be taken with food or can make your skin more sensitive to the sun, so read the instructions carefully.
 It is also essential to let your doctor know if you are planning a pregnancy as some antibiotics cannot be taken if you are pregnant.

 Oral contraceptive treatments